Gračac: Demographics

-Note: in some censa, such as in 1981, parts of the population listed themselves as Yugoslavs instead of Croat or Serb.
+Note: in some censuses, such as in 1981, parts of the population listed themselves as Yugoslavs instead of Croat or Serb.

+Politics

+Minority councils and representatives

+Serbian and Croatian are co-official at the municipal level in Gračac.
+As of 2023, most of the legal requirements for the fulfillment of bilingual standards have not been carried out.
+Cyrillic is not used official building signage, street signs, traffic signs or seals.
+Within official documents, it is only occasionally used on certain forms.
+There are no public legal and administrative employees proficient in the script.

+Directly elected minority councils and representatives are tasked with consulting tasks for the local or regional authorities in which they are advocating for minority rights and interests, integration into public life and participation in the management of local affairs.
+At the 2023 Croatian national minorities councils and representatives elections Serbs of Croatia fulfilled legal requirements to elect 10 members minority councils of the Municipality of Gračac.

 Attractions

 The name Gračac is derived from "gradina" which means an old abandoned castle.
 Near the town there are Lake Štikada and the karst field of Gračac.
 The Cerovac caves nearby are open for tourists.
 The town is on the way into the Lika region of Zadar county, and the surroundings offer good hunting game.

+Sports

+The local HPS chapter was called HPD "Crnopac".
+It was liquidated on 20 January 1939.